Differentially Private Equilibrium Finding in Polymatrix Games: Analysis of Differential Privacy

 \section{Analysis of Differential Privacy}

 In this section, we show that \Cref{alg:equilibrium-solving} can simultaneously guarantee differential privacy.
-Since \Cref{lemma:all-communication-channel} states that the adversary should not have access to all communication channels, we will bound the \renyi DP when the adversary only has access to the communication channel of a single player, \emph{i.e.} \renyi divergence of $\mu_{\cG, i}^{(t)}$, the marginal distribution of $\mu_{\cG}^{(t)}$ over $\rbr{\pi_i^{(s)}+\bn_i^{(s)}}_{s=1}^t$.
-According to the composition rule of \renyi differential privacy \citep{mironov2017renyi-DP}, when the adversary has access to multiple communication channels, the privacy budget is the product of the number of communication channels he has access to, and the privacy budget when he only has access to a single communication channel.
+Since \Cref{lemma:all-communication-channel} states that the adversary should not have access to all communication channels, we will bound \renyi DP when the adversary only has access to the communication channel of a single player, \emph{i.e.} \renyi divergence of $\mu_{\cG, i}^{(t)}$, the marginal distribution of $\mu_{\cG}^{(t)}$ over $\rbr{\pi_i^{(s)}+\bn_i^{(s)}}_{s=1}^t$.
+According to the composition rule of \renyi differential privacy \citep{mironov2017renyi-DP}, when the adversary has access to multiple communication channels, the privacy budget is the product of the number of communication channels he has access to, and the privacy budget when he only has access to a single communication channel. { Effectively, this models a scenario where the communication network is largely reliable.}

 We break the analysis into two cases: dense graphs and sparse graphs.
 In the following, we will show that the privacy budget of \Cref{alg:equilibrium-solving} is proportional to $\eta^2, T$ but inversely proportional to $\sigma^2$.
 Intuitively, when the learning rate $\eta$ is larger or the algorithm runs more timesteps, the observation will diverge more due to the different utility matrices.
-But when we add more noise, \emph{i.e.} larger $\sigma$, it will be harder to determine which distribution a sample $\pi_i^{(t)}+\bn_i^{(t)}$ is from. \begin{theorem} Consider \Cref{alg:equilibrium-solving} and any two adjacent polymatrix games $\cG, \cG'$ that differs at $(v_1, v_2)$.
+But when we add more noise, \emph{i.e.} larger $\sigma$, it will be harder to determine which distribution a sample $\pi_i^{(t)}+\bn_i^{(t)}$ is from. \begin{theorem} Consider \Cref{alg:equilibrium-solving} and any two adjacent polymatrix games $\cG, \cG'$ that differ at $(v_1, v_2)$.
 Let $\text{dist}(i, j)$ be the length of the shortest path between players $i, j$, which is $\infty$ when $i,j$ are not connected.
 The update-rule guarantees the following for any $T>0$ and player $i\in [N]$,

 where